-These are really no different from any sales cycle, but they require a certain level of finesse because if done correctly, this will be an ongoing relationship for the longevity of your nonprofit efforts.
+These are similar to a sales cycle, but they require relationship development skills to nurture an ongoing relationship for the longevity of your nonprofit efforts.
 You’re not going for a one time “sale” as would be done in the for-profit world.
 You are looking to build trust, demonstrating your commitment to using their funding wisely, and providing evidence of effective accomplishment of your goals.
 Sales only require you to provide something for a buyer to benefit from as a result of a one-time purchase.
 Repeat purchases must occur to continue to obtain the same benefit.
 Donors are only benefiting by recognition and feeling as though they are part of something larger than themselves.
 Some nonprofits award with gifts to donors, but this is not mandatory.
 It’s very different.

 The first step is always identification of the right candidates to engage in a conversation.
 This can include new potential donors or it can also include current donors who hold a larger potential.

 New donors can be sourced from your community.
 Look for those who have demonstrated philanthropic behavior for other organizations.
 They can also be sourced from organizations that demonstrate an alignment with your work.
 Some corporate organizations encourage their employees to contribute to causes.
 Identify these companies and start a relationship so that they may include your organization on their employee contribution list.
 There are many ways you can achieve this, but start with ways in which you can have the largest outreach through simplified effort.
 Door to door is the hard way.
 Networking is the best way.
 Get involved in your community networking events with other businesses.
 This is the best way to develop strong relationships.
 You can pair this with studying the donor lists of other organizations.
 Informed networking is more constructive.